-Any mum who's had a crying baby on their hands will know the feeling of trying everything they can possibly think of to get them to settle.
+Any mum who's had a crying baby on their hands will know the feeling of trying everything they can possibly think of to get them to settle and go to sleep.
 If you're wondering how the controlled crying method works and whether it's right for you and your baby, we discuss what it is and how to implement it, here.
 Some mums swear by it!

 In short, the technique is used to establish a regular sleep routine for your baby.
 It works by putting your baby to bed and leaving the room for a brief time.
 If the baby starts to cry, the parent returns to the room to comfort them, before leaving again for longer periods each time until they learn that you're not going to pick them up and settle themselves to sleep.

 Leaving a baby to cry is hard.
 It goes against all your natural instincts, but you have to remember that they're not being harmed by crying.
 You will need to be strong and grit your teeth to carry it through, but experts say it should work in 2 or 3 nights.